AmiableAnteater/shaper_origin_inkscape/README.md

-# Inkscape Extensions to create routing
+# Inkscape Extensions for Shaper Origin

 A collection of [Inkscape](https://inkscape.org/) extensions to create routing paths used on the awesome [Shaper Origin](https://www.shapertools.com/) handheld CNC router.